Apply for council tax discount: major repair or structural alteration

 In order to assess whether a discount is applicable you should provide evidence to confirm that either major/structural works are required or are being carried out to make the property habitable.
 Please note that only one file can be uploaded per type.
 Additional information can be emailed to firstname.lastname@example.org

 Please note that your application cannot be processed unless the relevant supporting evidence is provided.
 Please refer to our guidance notes.

-You can claim a 100 percent discount on your Council Tax up to 31 March 2016, and a 50 percent discount from 1 April 2016 if your property is unoccupied and unfurnished, and
+You can claim a 50 percent discount on your Council Tax for up to a year if your property is unoccupied and unfurnished, and

 - Requires, or is undergoing major repair work to make it habitable, or

 - Is undergoing structural alterations, or

 - Less than six months have passed since major or structural work has been substantially completed and your property remains unoccupied

 Please note that North Devon Council has decided to reduce the discount for unoccupied property that require/undergoing major or structural repair to 0 percent with effect from 1 April 2017.

 The effect of this change means that any award of 50 percent discount will end on 31 March 2017 and no discount will be awarded from 1 April 2017.

 What do we mean by major repair works?